percona/postgres/contrib/pg_tde/documentation/docs/architecture/encrypt-internals.md

 * `AES-128-CTR` for WAL encryption; encrypted with internal keys.
 * `AES-128-GCM` for encrypting internal keys; encrypted with the principal key.

-Support for other cipher lengths / algorithms is planned in the future.

 ## Encryption workflow

-`pg_tde` makes it possible to encrypt everything or only some tables in some databases.
+You can use `pg_tde` to encrypt entire databases or only selected tables.

-To support this without metadata changes, encrypted tables are labeled with a `tde_heap` access method marker.
+To support this without metadata changes, encrypted tables are labeled with the `tde_heap` access method marker.

-The `tde_heap` access method is the same as the `heap` one.
-It uses the same functions internally without any changes, but with the different name and ID.
-In such a way `pg_tde` knows that `tde_heap` tables are encrypted and `heap` tables are not.
+The `tde_heap` access method is functionally identical to the `heap` access method.
+It uses the same functions internally without any changes, but with a different name and ID.
+This allows `pg_tde` to distinguish between encrypted (`tde_heap`)  and non-encrypted (`heap`) tables.

-The initial decision what to encrypt is made using the `postgres` event trigger mechanism: if a `CREATE TABLE` or `ALTER TABLE` statement uses the `tde_heap` clause, the newly created data files are marked as encrypted.
-Then file operations encrypt or decrypt the data.
+The initial decision about encryption is made using the `postgres` event trigger mechanism:

+* When the `tde_heap` clause is used for `CREATE TABLE` or `ALTER TABLE` statements, then the newly created data files are marked as encrypted
+* After this, the file operations encrypt or decrypt the data

-Later decisions are made using a slightly modified Storage Manager (SMGR) API: when a database file is re-created with a different ID as a result of a `TRUNCATE` or a `VACUUM FULL` command, the newly created file inherits the encryption information and is either encrypted or not.
+Subsequent decisions are done using a slightly modified Storage Manager (SMGR) API:

+* When a database file is re-created with a different ID as a result of a `TRUNCATE` or a `VACUUM FULL` command, the newly created file inherits the encryption information
+* The file is then either encrypted or left unencrypted based on that inheritance

 ## WAL encryption